xsukax/xsukax-E2E-CHAT-SYSTEM/README.md

 # xsukax E2E Chat System
 ---

-## Important Note: Use HTTPS for more security Using one of the following options:
-- Cloudflared Tunnels.
-- Certbot.

 ![](https://raw.githubusercontent.com/xsukax/xsukax-E2E-CHAT-SYSTEM/refs/heads/main/screenshot.png)

 A secure, end-to-end encrypted chat system with file sharing capabilities.
 No registration required - just generate an 8-character ID and start chatting securely.